 And I also recommend the crazy adventure park, Tivoli.
 People screaming at the top of their lungs, in the middle of the city, is a sound which will probably draw your attention.
 It’s worth spending half a day there.

 What’s so special about Amsterdam?
-The dutch architecture, the way this city was build and its canals network, the way contemporary structures are integrated, and the well-known peaceful feeling.
+The Dutch architecture, the way this city was built and its canals network, the way contemporary structures are integrated, and the well-known peaceful feeling.
 Yeah, pretty much everything.